DarkLashDev/RegenSystem/README.md

 ---

+### ✅ Versions

+- 🟢 Currently developed on **Paper API 1.20.6**
+- ⚡ Compatible with **Paper 1.20.x → 1.21.x**
+- ⏳ Support for older versions will arrive in the future, but it’s not available yet

+---

 ### ✅ Server Compatibility

 - ✅ Fully compatible with Paper — RegenSystem uses modern Adventure components that are not supported on Spigot and only partially supported on Bukkit.
-- ❌ Spigot is no longer supported — the plugin will not work correctly due to missing Adventure support.
+- ⚠️ Spigot support coming in the future — currently the plugin may not work correctly on Spigot due to missing Adventure support.
 - ⚠️ Not tested on Purpur or Folia — compatibility may vary.

 ---